Random cubic planar graphs converge to the Brownian sphere: Skeleton decomposition for quasi-simple triangulations

 Recall from Remark~\ref{rem:branching} that the branching process encoding the skeleton decomposition of quasi-simple triangulations has exactly the same offspring distribution as the one obtained in~\cite{CurienJFLG} for general triangulations.

-In this work, two half-plane models of random geometry are introduced, the upper half-plane triangulation and the lower half-plane triangulation and we refer to~\cite[Section~3]{CurienJFLG} for their construction.
+{k@\textbf{half-plane models}!lhs@\ttt{$\mathfrak{L}^s$}{simple, of the lower half-plane}} {k@\textbf{half-plane models}!lhg@\ttt{$\mathfrak{L}$}{of the lower half-plane}} {k@\textbf{half-plane models}!uhs@\ttt{$\mathfrak{U}^s$}{simple, of the upper half-plane}} In this work, two half-plane models of random geometry are introduced, the upper half-plane triangulation and the lower half-plane triangulation and we refer to~\cite[Section~3]{CurienJFLG} for their construction.
 This allows us to define readily the upper half-plane \emph{simple} triangulation $\mathfrak{U}^s$ and the lower half-plane \emph{simple} triangulation $\mathfrak{L}^s$, by only requiring that in their construction, the slots are filled with \emph{simple} triangulations rather than general triangulations.

 All results stated in Sections~3 and 4 of~\cite{CurienJFLG} can be extended verbatim to our setting.
 Indeed, in most of the proofs they do not need to know how the slots are filled in, and only study the distribution of the skeleton, which is the same in our setting and in~\cite{CurienJFLG}; the only part that we need to change is in \cite[Lemma 10]{CurienJFLG}, where (to reflect the different constants in the enumeration of simple triangulations) $\rho = 12\sqrt 3$ should be replaced by $\rho = 256/27$ and $\alpha = 12$ by $\alpha = 64/9$.
 Notice that triangulations of the half-plane that we obtain are simple triangulations and not quasi-simple triangulations, as can be directly observed from the construction of $\mathfrak{U}^s$ and $\mathfrak{L}^s$.